-Day traders possess a great deal of skill and also rely on luck to make solid investment income.
-When starting a trading business, part of the investment strategy must include managing taxes.
+Day traders combine skill and luck to generate solid investment income.
+When launching a trading business, your investment strategy must include effective tax management.

-Generally speaking, investors pay taxes on the profits that they make.
-Day trading taxes can be much higher.
+While investors typically pay taxes on their profits, day trading taxes can be significantly higher.

 So, how is day trading taxed?
 Let’s dive in!